-22. Whiskey Insurrection (1794) When the new Federal government imposed a tax on whiskey to help pay debts remaining from the War of Independence many farmers in Western Pennsylvania rebelled.
-A Federal militia sent by Gen. George Washington suppressed their brief revolt, an early confirmation of newly established Federal powers.
+22. WHISKEY INSURRECTION (1794) - When the new Federal government imposed a tax on whiskey to help pay debts remaining from the War of Independence, many farmers in Western Pennsylvania rebelled.
+Gen. George Washington sent a Federal militia to suppress their brief revolt, an early confirmation of newly established Federal powers.

-23. Barbary Wars (1801-1815) America fought two wars against the Barbary States (Tunis, Algiers and Tripoli) in an effort to defeat pirates demanding tribute for the safe passage of American vessels.
+23. Barbary Wars (1801-1815) - America fought two wars against the Barbary States (Tunis, Algiers and Tripoli) in an effort to defeat pirates demanding tribute for the safe passage of American vessels.
 These wars established the American Navy and Marines as effective fighting forces defending the interests of our new nation.

-24. West Florida War (1810) Rebelling against Spanish rule in 1810, mostly English settlers in parts of what is now Louisiana, Mississippi and Alabama established the Republic of West Florida.
+24. WEST FLORIDA WAR (1810) - Rebelling against Spanish rule in 1810, mostly English settlers in parts of what now comprises Louisiana, Mississippi and Alabama established the Republic of West Florida.
 Flying the Bonnie Blue Flag, with one white star, the rebels defeated the Spanish garrison at Baton Rouge.
 The Republic of West Florida lasted just 90 days before it was annexed by the United States.